 Regulated procurement

-Note: the existing regime will continue to apply to procurements that are already underway by the time the new Act enters force, even if those procurements remain ongoing at the point when the new Act has come into force.
+NOTE: the pre-Act regime, described in the first paragraph of this guide, continue to apply to procurements that were already underway as at 24 February 2025, even if those procurements remained ongoing at the point when the new Act entered force.

 The procurement regime exists to open up public procurement to competition.
 It does so by setting out a legal framework of rules to govern the award of public contracts, wherever those contracts come within the scope of the rules (by virtue of their nature and subject matter) and exceed certain financial thresholds.

-This section focuses principally on the part of the existing (until October 2024) national procurement regime applying to the public sector (central and sub-central government, other public-sector bodies and bodies governed by public law) in England, Wales and Northern Ireland.
+This section focuses principally on the part of the previous (until 24 February 2025) national procurement regime applying to the public sector (central and sub-central government, other public-sector bodies and bodies governed by public law) in England, Wales and Northern Ireland.
 Procurement by utilities and of concession contracts are touched on where appropriate.
 Scotland has its own set of procurement rules, which are generally similar but with some appreciable differences.

 This section is maintained by Christopher Brennan of Gowling WLG (UK) LLP.